awesomerank/awesomerank.github.io/lists/janikvonrotz/awesome-powershell.md

 ## Misc

+- [DbgShell ★133](https://github.com/Microsoft/DbgShell) - A PowerShell front-end for the Windows debugger engine.
 - [poke ★28 ⏳1Y](https://github.com/oising/poke) - Crazy cool reflection module for powershell.
   Explore and invoke private APIs like nobody is watching.
   Useful for security research, testing and quick hacks.